digdir/portfolio/.github/ISSUE_TEMPLATE/portfolio-initiative.md

 ---
 name: Portfolio initiative
-about: Register a portfolio initiative
+about: Register a new portfolio initiative
-labels: kind/portfolio-initiative
+labels: kind/initiative
 ---

 ## Describe the problem or need